 Responsible Department Planning, Building Safety and Housing Funding Sources City Housing Authority, Housing Trust Fund of Silicon Valley, County, and state funds Actions and Timeframe Facilitate affordable housing development with the objective to produce 2,600 affordable units over eight years for extremely low-, very low- and low-income households (metric).
+Ensure that affirmative marketing plans targeting residents of lower resource neighborhoods in the City and the Region are in place for all developments including affordable housing that receive City funds or that benefit from City incentives and discretionary approvals (metric).
 Continue to annually pursue funding available at the local, county, state, and federal levels, such as County Measure A and HCD Permanent Local Housing Allocation (PLHA) funds (ongoing).
 By the end of 2023, provide copies of the Housing Element and sites inventory to water and sewer authorities to prioritize utility service to developments to help meet the housing need for lower-income households.

-By the end of 2023, establish policies and procedures for City-owned utilities to prioritizes lower-income households.
-By the end of 2024, develop incentives to facilitate the development of large rental units (with three or more bedrooms), Program 23, and rental units for extremely low-income households and persons with disabilities 7 .
+By the end of 2023, establish policies and procedures for City-owned utilities to prioritize lower-income households.
+By the end of 2024, develop incentives to facilitate the development of large rental units (with three or more bedrooms), Program 23, and rental units for extremely low-income households and persons with disabilities.
 By the end of 2024, update the City's Density Bonus Ordinance to conform with recent State amendments, as needed, and clarify application of waivers and concessions.
 By the end of 2025, evaluate an affordable housing bond or EIFD to increase local revenue for affordable housing, prioritizing the creation of units with three or more bedrooms consistent with Program 23 and for units for special needs populations consistent with Program 22.
 Relevant Policies HE 1.7, HE 4.4, HE 4.5, HE 4.10, HE 4.11, HE 7.7 Community Input The program specifies facilitating the production of specific rental units, given that community members consistently identified large families, low-income households, and persons with disabilities and their caregivers as special needs groups to prioritize in new housing development.